Bluekoekj/bluekoekj.github.io/index.md

 ## Hey there!

 Welcome to my website!
 I update this all the time, so dont worry if a feature you want is not here, because I will most likely add it!

 ## Whats new?

-The QuandaleOS website is now up and running, although it is still being worked on

-   <a href="/whatsnew">More info

 ### Version 1.1